 e.
 When you are late for an important program but you get there and realize the program is yet to start.

 f.
 Listening to a song and realizing that the lyrics talk about everything you are and what you’ve been through.

 g.
-Seeing yourself in the pupil of your lovers eye and feeling the warmth of belonging to someone.
+Seeing yourself in the pupil of your lover’s eyes and feeling the warmth of belonging to someone.

 h.
 Seeing an old picture of yourself and realizing how far you’ve come.
-And knowing you still have the love of those people you are with in the photo.
+And knowing you still have the love of those people you are in the photo with.

 i.
 Waking up from a horrible dream and realizing all the horrors was just but a dream